tobiasb/AutoSuggest/README.md

 ## Load dictionary from file

 The dictionary file should contain one word per file.
 Users on *nix can use `cat /usr/share/dict/words > words.txt` for most english words.
+This file is also included in the sample project.

 ```
 ISuggestWords suggester = SuggesterBuilder.Build("path to dictionary");